jlledom/lwip-hurd/README.md

 ## 1. Features to be implemented

-1. IPv6 MLD support
-2. Implement --peer option
+1. Implement --peer option
-3. Implement other interfaces' operations
+2. Implement other interfaces' operations

 ## 2. Known bugs